lunduniversity/introprog/README.md

 * Build it locally using `sbt build` as explained in "How to build" below.

-* Download a stable, but possibly old, released version of the course material on the [release page](https://github.com/lunduniversity/introprog/releases) that is updated before each course instance starts in late august each year.
+* Download a stable, but possibly old, released version course material on the [release page](https://github.com/lunduniversity/introprog/releases) frozen at time of printing.
+The release page is updated at least before the start of each course instance in August each year.

 ## Contents of this repo